microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 <h3>Storage</h3>

-The general rules for storage in a distributed data processing environment are that the disks should be as fast as possible, you should optimize for the best number of nodes that will store and process the data, and that the abstraction system (in the case of SQL Server BDC, this is HDFS in many cases) be at the latest version and optimized settings.
+The general rules for storage in a distributed data processing environment are that the disks should be as fast as possible, you should optimize for the best number of nodes that will store and process the data, and that the abstraction system (in the case of BDC, this includes HDFS and relational storage) be at the latest version and optimized settings.

 For general concepts for Windows storage see the following resources: